hpcleuven/Makefile-intro/README.md

 1. [`conda.yml`](conda.yml) is a YAML file to recreate a (mini)conda working environment containing Python 2.7 and a consistent version of matplotlib

 1. ['compilation_example.sh'](compilation_example.sh) automatically generates all needes source files for Hands-on exercise 9 (building a simple C code)

+1. ['pg4078.txt'](pg4078.txt) - copy of The Picture of Dorian Gray by Oscar Wilde from Project Gutenberg ebooks